James Phillippo: Final years

-James Phillippo was buried, along with his wife and daughter, across the street from his beloved Church in Spanish Town.
-He had built that 50 years before his death and lived to see the end of slavery on the island.
-He was so well respected by the Jamaican people at all social levels that the funeral was a grand occasion, attracting thousands of former slaves as well as politicians, clergy, and businessmen.
+Phillippo was buried, along with his wife and daughter, across the street from his church in Spanish Town.
+The funeral was a grand occasion, attracting thousands of former slaves as well as politicians, clergy, and businessmen.

 Legacy

-In addition to Phillippo's many accomplishments as a minister and champion of human rights, the missionary wrote three books about Jamaica, the most notable being Jamaica: Its Past and Present State (1842), published while he was recuperating in England.
+In addition to Phillippo's work as a minister and champion of human rights, he wrote three books about Jamaica, the most notable being Jamaica: Its Past and Present State (1842), published while he was recuperating in England.

 Phillippo and his wife had nine children together, five of whom died in childhood.
 Son George Phillippo had a long and distinguished career as a lawyer, politician, and statesman, being knighted for his service.

-Many of James Phillippo’s descendants live in Jamaica.
-Among them is a great-great grandson, noted author Colin Simpson.
+Many of James Phillippo's descendants live in Jamaica.
+Among them is a great-great-grandson, noted author Colin Simpson.
 He owns the historic Golden Clouds villa in Oracabessa.